Cavite: Spanish colonial period

 In 1614, the politico-military jurisdiction of Cavite was established.
 As with many other provinces organized during the Spanish colonial era, Cavite City, the name of the capital, was applied to the whole province, Cavite.
 The province covered all the present territory except for the town of Maragondon, which used to belong to the Corregimiento of Mariveles.
 Maragondon was ceded to Cavite in 1754 when Bataan province was created from Pampanga province.
 Within Maragondon is a settlement established in 1660 by Christian Papuan exiles brought in by the Jesuits from Ternate in the Maluku Islands, and named this land Ternate after their former homeland.

 Owing to its military importance, Cavite had been attacked by foreigners in their quest to conquer Manila and the Philippines.
 The Dutch made a surprise attack on the city in 1647, pounding the port incessantly, but were repulsed.
-In 1672, the British occupied the port during their two-year control in the Philippines.
+In 1762, the British occupied the port during their two-year control in the Philippines.

 In the 17th century, encomiendas (Spanish Royal land grants) were given in Cavite and Maragondon to Spanish conquistadores and their families.
+By the end of the 1700s, Cavite was the main port of Manila and was a province of 5,724 native families and 859 Spanish Filipino families.

 The religious orders began acquiring these lands, with some donated, enlarging vast haciendas (estates) in Cavite during the 18th and 19th centuries, enriching themselves.
 These haciendas became the source of bitter conflicts between the friar orders and Filipino farmers and pushed a number of Caviteños to live as outlaws.
 This opposition to the friar orders was an important factor that drove many Cavite residents to support reform, and later, independence.

 In 1872, Filipinos launched their revolt against Spain.
 Three Filipino priests—Jose Burgos, Mariano Gomez and Jacinto Zamora—were implicated in the Cavite mutiny when 200 Filipinos staged a rebellion within Spanish garrisons.
 On August 28, 1896, when the revolution against Spain broke out, Cavite became a bloody theater of war.
 Led by Emilio Aguinaldo, Caviteños made lightning raids on Spanish headquarters, and soon liberated the entire province through the Battle of Alapan.
 Aguinaldo commanded the Revolution to its successful end – the proclamation of the First Republic of the Philippines on June 12, 1898, in Kawit.